bencheee/BlackJack/README.md

 #### 4.1.1 Start Screen

 First thing shown on the site is 'Start screen' with three buttons to select from: 'New game', 'Options', 'Rules' and additional 'Top Scores' button which is displayed only after there is at least one entry on top scores list.
-By selecting 'New game' as expected new game of BlackJack will start.
-By selecting 'Options' button player will have be able to choose from 'Conservative' and 'Aggressive' modes.
-This will control the way dealer will make decisions during the round.
-Lastly, 'Rules' button will display basic rules of the game in a box with arrow buttons and 'close' button for easier navigation.
-'Tops scores' button will display list of top 5 scores stored in local memory.
+By selecting 'New game', new game of BlackJack starts.
+By selecting 'Options' button player can choose from 'Conservative' and 'Aggressive' modes.
+This controls the way dealer makes decisions during the round.
+Lastly, 'Rules' button displays basic rules of the game in a box with arrow buttons and 'close' button for easier navigation.
+'Tops scores' button displays list of top 5 scores stored in local storage of the browser.

 #### 4.1.2 Navigation

 ##### Cash-out

-This option will prompt a pop up message with a simple yes/no choice whether player wants to end current game session or not.
-If 'yes' is selected this will inform the player of the final score and reload the page, bringing the player to main menu.
+This option prompts a pop up message with a simple yes/no choice whether player wants to end current game session or not.
+If 'yes' is selected this informs the player of the final score and reloads the page, bringing the player to main menu.

 ##### Help

-This option will show the same rules window as the button in the main menu.
+This option show the same rules window as the button in the main menu.
 Rules window is interactive and allows the player to easily navigate through all rules by selecting on of the arrows.
-Every rule has it's title and text explaining the rule.
+Every rule has it's title and text which explains the rule.

 #### 4.1.3 Main game area